What is an ultrasound?

 After the test

-The images will be reviewed by the radiologist.
-A written report of the radiologist’s findings will be forwarded to your child’s referring physician, either by fax or mail.
+The radiologist will review the images.
+A written report of the radiologist's findings will be forwarded to your child's referring physician via the electronic medical record.
+If your child’s physician is outside the Cleveland Clinic, the physician will receive results by fax or mail.

 Please allow a few days before contacting your child's physician for the results.
 The physician will then discuss the test results with you.